 The complexity, however, lies in when to use which model.
-There are circumstances where your needs can only be solved by using multiple cloud, but there are others in which it only makes sense to use hybrid cloud.
+There are circumstances where your needs can only be solved by using multiple clouds, but there are others in which it only makes sense to use a hybrid cloud.
 Although there’s no easy answer for when you should use which, we’ll share with you in this article some fundamentals that you can rely on to guide your decision.

 What Is Multi-cloud?

 The multi-cloud model involves using two or more public cloud providers to migrate data to the cloud.
 For example, an organization that employs multi-cloud may use a public cloud provider’s IaaS, e.g., AWS, to host its workloads while using a SaaS provider, e.g., Hubspot, for its business tools.

 Multi-cloud doesn’t mean you have to stick with an IaaS-SaaS combination.
 Multi-cloud is the combination of two or more providers, and each provider can be responsible for whatever part of your operation you assign to them.

 This model can offer several benefits, such as:

 - Better cost management.
 Cloud services allow you to pay for only what you consume, which is often cheaper than building your own data infrastructure.
 This pay-as-you-go model is highly cost-effective because you can predict how much you need to spend based on your workloads, unlike on-premises infrastructure, where your purchased hardware can stay idle when your data process needs are low.

 - No infrastructure issues.
 Apart from the potential waste of underused hardware, on-premises infrastructure also requires additional staff to run, maintain, and operate it.
 Going full cloud will get rid of these hassles.